SAP-samples/btp-developer-guide-cap/documentation/saas/cep/7-subscribe.md

 >The subscription can be done from the same region where the multitenant application is deployed.
 For example, if the application is deployed in `eu12`, it can be subscribed from only subaccounts that are part of `eu12` region.
 ## Subscribe to SAP Build Work Zone, Standard Edition

 Create a subscriber subaccount in the same region where the multitenant application is deployed.
-And then follow the below steps in the subscriber subaccount:
+Then follow the steps below in the subscriber subaccount:

 1. Follow the steps described in [Step 1,2 - Subscribe to SAP Build Work Zone, standard edition](https://developers.sap.com/tutorials/integrate-with-work-zone.html#ce55604a-ed61-423c-8b9b-62193f78af40).
    See the below screenshot for more information: